Speech and Language Therapy

 AAC includes all forms of communication, other than speech.
 Craig Hospital provides assessment, recommendations, and training to those with severe speech or language problems who may rely on a system to supplement their existing communication or completely replace speech that may be non-functional.
 AAC systems (whether low- or high-tech) allow individuals to communicate their thoughts, express their feelings, direct their caregivers regarding their wants/needs, and participate in social interactions.

-Speech-Language Pathologists also work with those persons who, because of physical or cognitive limitations, have limited or no traditional access to technology (such as phones, appliances/equipment, and computers).
-Use of specialty or adapted equipment or use of speech-recognition technology helps individuals manage their own care/finances/appointments, maintain their social support system, and pursue and achieve successful return to school or employment.
+Speech-language pathologists also work with those persons who, because of physical or cognitive limitations, have limited or no traditional access to technology (such as phones, appliances/equipment, or computers).
+Use of specialty, adapted or assistive equipment or use of speech-recognition technology helps individuals manage their own care/finances/appointments, maintain their social support system, and pursue and achieve successful return to school or employment.
+Learn more about Assistive Technology at Craig.

 Dysarthria is a neurogenic speech disorder caused by a weakened, paralyzed, or uncoordinated speech system.
 The speech of a person with dysarthria may sound sluggish, weak, imprecise, or uncoordinated.